 One of my absolute favorite parts about summertime is the berries.
-There’s nothing like a fresh, ripe strawberry that has juice dripping down your chin, or being able to pop sweet and tart raspberries in your mouth.
-I love all of them, and as they come into season and get sweeter, brighter, and more affordable, they become a staple of my summer diet.
+There’s nothing like a ripe strawberry that has juice dripping down your chin, or being able to pop sweet and tart raspberries in your mouth.
+I love all of them.
+As they come into season and get sweeter, brighter, and more affordable, they become a staple of my summer diet.

 While I love to devour them alone, enjoying their sweetness and freshness, I also love to make (and eat) berry tarts.
 If you’ve been around Bakerita for a while…you’ve probably seen some of my favorites.
-This Chocolate Berry Tart is one my ultimate favorites (and it’s Paleo and vegan!) and this Blueberry Crisp Tart with Oatmeal Crust is comforting and delicious.
+This Chocolate Berry Tart is one my ultimate favorites and this Blueberry Crisp Tart with Oatmeal Crust is comforting and delicious.

-After you finish the chocolate, garnish with some gorgeous, fresh raspberries!
+After you finish pouring in the vegan chocolate ganache filling, garnish with gorgeous, fresh raspberries!
 I arranged mine simply, packing the raspberries together for maximum raspberry flavor.
 I love Driscoll’s raspberries (and all of their berries) because they’re always sweet and always delicious.
 They add the perfect touch of fruity sweetness to this dessert.

 This healthy, fruity dessert is sure to be a favorite and even though it’s healthy, you totally won’t get the looks people give when they hear the words “healthy” and “dessert” next to each other.

-This tart was gone SO quickly in my house.
-Like, record breaking quick, because it was so darn good and the fruit added just the amount of freshness needed to be able to devour a slice.
+We finished this tart SO quickly in my house.
+Like, record-breaking quick, because it was so darn good.
+Creamy and rich from the chocolate, and the fruit added just the amount of freshness.

 This tart is the perfect quick treat to enjoy at the end of your day, but it’s gorgeous enough to serve at any summer gathering you have.
 It’s a dessert that’s sure to please!
 Enjoy :)